SketchiSansTalent/ClickHold/README.md

 2. The welcome screen presents one options: "Click Hold".

 3. **Click Hold:**
+   - Press [F5] to on/off the ClickHold LEFT.
-   - Press [F6] to on/off the ClickHold.
+   - Press [F6] to on/off the ClickHold RIGHT.
    - Use the [ESC] button to exit.